 Each in our own way, we seek healing for that soft, tender spot that has been bruised.

-I have been teaching Hatha Yoga in the Himalayan Tradition for 4 years and practicing for 11 years.
-I continue to learn from Himalayan Institute teachers such as Pandit Rajmani Tigunait, Shari Friedrichsen, and Kate Kill.
+I have been teaching Hatha Yoga in the Himalayan Tradition for 5 years and practicing for 12 years.
+I continue to learn from Himalayan Institute teachers such as Pandit Rajmani Tigunait, Shari Friedrichsen, Tracee Stanley and Kate Kill.
 In addition, my teaching is inspired by Parayoga‘s Rod Stryker.

 The formal stuff: 200-hour Hatha Yoga teaching certification from The Himalayan Institute in Pittsburgh.
 Trained with Prison Yoga Project to teach trauma-informed mindfulness practices.
 Registered with Yoga Alliance as an E-RYT200, and insured as a yoga instructor through Alliant.

-My goal in teaching: To create a space where each of us re-members (through asana, breath, relaxation & meditation) that we are enough.
+My goal in teaching: To facilitate the experience of a calm space within where each of us re-members that we are enough.

 Here’s where I’m currently teaching Hatha Yoga classes: Yoga Classes.